 You must have:

-A recognised bachelor degree (or higher) in built environment, business, engineering, or project management; or
+A recognised bachelor degree (or higher) in architecture, built environment, business, engineering, health management, information technology, or project management; or

-A recognised bachelor degree (or higher) in any discipline followed by at least 6 months full-time (or equivalent) professional project management work experience; or
+A recognised bachelor degree (or higher) in any discipline followed byat least 6 months full-time (or equivalent) professional project management work experience.

 You must have:

-A recognised graduate diploma (or higher) in built environment, business, engineering, or project management; or
+A recognised graduate diploma (or higher) in architecture, built environment, business, engineering, health management, information technology, or project management; or

-A recognised bachelor honours degree in built environment, business, engineering, or project management; or
+A recognised bachelor honours degree in architecture, built environment, business, engineering, health management, information technology, or project management; or

 A recognised bachelor honours degree (or higher) in any other discipline followed by at least six months full time (or equivalent) professional project management work experience; or

-A recognised bachelor degree (or higher) in any discipline plus a recognised graduate certificate in built environment, business, engineering, or project management.
+A recognised bachelor degree (or higher) in any discipline plus a recognised graduate certificate in architecture, built environment, business, engineering, health management, information technology, or project management.

-A completed recognised bachelor degree (or higher) in built environment, business, engineering, or project management; or
+A recognised bachelor degree (or higher) in architecture, built environment, business, engineering, health management, information technology, or project management; or

-A completed recognised bachelor degree (or higher) in any other discipline followed by at least 6 months full-time (or equivalent) professional project management work experience.
+A recognised bachelor degree (or higher) in any discipline followed byat least 6 months full-time (or equivalent) professional project management work experience.

 You must have:

-A completed recognised graduate diploma (or higher) in built environment, business, engineering, or project management; or
+A recognised graduate diploma (or higher) in architecture, built environment, business, engineering, health management, information technology, or project management; or

-A completed recognised 4 year bachelor degree in built environment or engineering; or
+A recognised bachelor honours degree in architecture, built environment, business, engineering, health management, information technology, or project management; or

-A completed recognised bachelor degree (or higher) in any discipline plus a completed recognised graduate certificate in built environment, business, engineering, or project management; or
+A recognised bachelor degree (or higher) in any discipline plus a recognised graduate certificate in architecture, built environment, business, engineering, health management, information technology, or project management.

 Select the country where you completed your studies to see a guide on meeting QUT’s English language requirements.